tjvantoll/articles/js-in-2018/article.md

 Now that we’ve introduced both approaches to app development, let’s tackle the hard question of what platform you should build your next app on.
 For most situations you’ll want to consider the web platform first and build a PWA.
 The web is easier to build for and deploy to; you’ll reach far more users on the web; and it’s far easier to give your users a URL to reach your app than dealing with potentially unintuitive app store processes.

-That being said ,the web is not the best choice for all app usage scenarios, and there are some really compelling reasons to build native applications using JavaScript-driven native frameworks.
-Let’s look at the top few reasons.
+That being said, the web is not the best choice for all app usage scenarios.

-* Your app needs an API that is not available on the web

 The single biggest reason to build a native app, and not a web app, is your app must do something the web can’t do.
 Although the list of things the web can do today is pretty impressive, the web can’t keep up with what native platforms make possible.
+If you want to work with IoT devices, build

 Furthermore, even in cases where the web and native both allow a particular piece of functionality, you can almost always do more with that functionality in native applications.